-Without Subject Matter Experts to impart their knowledge about their technologies writing that content will be a harder job.
-So, how does an experienced technical writer consider approaching and interviewing Subject matter experts?
+Subject Matter Experts (SMEs) are essential to enable you the technical author to write that document.
+Without their input you will struggle.
+So, how does an experienced technical writer consider approaching and interviewing SME?

 I base my advice on my personal experiences of talking to and working with SMEs.
 You will no doubt find, like me, that some SMEs are difficult while others are happy to help.

 - Make sure you schedule a meeting with the SME in advance, do not turn up at their desk and expect to talk.
-Most SMEs are busy and might be working on an important task.
+Most SMEs are busy and might work on an important task.

 - Make sure you know the SMEs area of ability and their role within the company